 How long do I have to file a claim for my bicycle accident?

 Sometimes biking downtown can be extremely treacherous.
 Traffic around Dupont is scary at the best of times and downright suicidal at others.
-However, the dedicated biker takes his life into his hands and pushes thorough.
-However, sometimes caution, confidence, and obeying the rules can’t save you from an injury.
+However, the dedicated biker takes his life into his hands and pushes through.
+However, sometimes caution, confidence and obeying the rules can’t save you from an injury.

 The timeframe for injury claims extends three years from the date of the accident; however, a minor must file his suit within three years of his 18th birthday or within the time set in the particular statute, whichever comes first.
 For a wrongful death claim, the time limit is three years after death.

 Injury claims may be filed within two years from the date of the incident, except in cases of minors where the timeframe begins to run at the minor’s 18th birthday.
 The time period for wrongful death claims extends three years after death.

 Two years may seem like ample enough time to file a claim.
 However, due to unforeseen circumstances — such as debilitating injuries, confusion over whether you actually have a case, or insurance companies trying to run the statute out by delaying their responses — two years may seem like a blink of an eye.
 This is why after a bike accident, it’s important to contact an experienced lawyer as soon as possible, no matter how severe the injuries.
 He can help make sure your claim is filed well before the time limit and get you and your family the recompense you deserve.

 Don’t let time cost you!
 Contact us today for a free consultation.
 Our knowledge and experience can help ensure you get the settlement you deserve, without the confusion and uncertainty of dealing with it on your own.